Sauquoit Creek: Hydrology

+Flooding

+Flooding is common in the portion of Whitesboro along the creek, often causing road closures.
+One of the most impactful floods occurred on the night of Halloween 2019, when residents were evacuated and houses were destroyed.
+A FEMA buyout is being pursued by the village of Whitesboro.

 Fishing

 Sauquoit Creek offers trout fishing along 5.6 mi of Public Fishing Rights easements.
 The stream is stocked annually approximately 6,000 yearling brown trout, in addition to 330 two-year-old fish.
 Wild brown and brook trout are found in the stream's headwaters.

 Management

-The Sauquoit Creek Basin Intermunicipal Commission (SCBIC), which consists of municipalities, agencies and organizations who are signatories to an intermunicipal agreement, addresses issues related watershed management, flooding, and stormwater along Sauquoit Creek.
+The creek is managed by Sauquoit Creek Basin Intermunicipal Commission (SCBIC).
+They are responsible for managing issues related watershed management, flooding, and stormwater along Sauquoit Creek.